What they didn’t understand was how arbitrary it all was.

 “Hey!”
 Kim exclaimed, annoyed now that I had her toy.
 “Are you crazy?”

 “Ma’am, you need to walk away.”
 Kim’s mother had made her way around the basket.
 Her hand was on my shoulder.

-I took Kim’s fingers with the hand that held the phone and removed her mother’s hand from my shoulder with my other.
-I placed their hands together and squeezed them with my own so that they were forced to hold on to each other.
+I took Kim’s fingers with one hand and removed her mother’s hand with my other.
+I placed their hands together and squeezed them so that they were forced to hold on to each other.